latolukasz/beeorm-doc/docs/guide/entities.md

 ```

 ::: tip
-For redis used as cache for Entities you should always set `maxmemory` setting to some value
-(below machine memory size) and enable `allkeys-lru` policy.
+To optimize Redis as a cache for entities, it is recommended to set the maxmemory setting to a value below the machine's memory size, and enable the allkeys-lru policy.
+This will prevent Redis from using too much memory and potentially crashing the application.

-Also, you should disable persistence storage because if data is lost
-in redis BeeORM will fill it back from MySQL.
-Thanks to that you can get top performance and even
+Additionally, it is a good idea to disable persistence storage in Redis.
+If data is lost, BeeORM will automatically refill it from MySQL, ensuring top performance and preventing the application from going down.
-if you reach max memory application should be up and running.
 :::

 ### Local in-memory pool

-In the same way as registering redis pool (see example above) you can enable local in-memory
+To cache Entity data in memory locally, you can use the setting localCache=pool_name in the same way as registering a Redis pool (see the example above).
+This will enable a local in-memory cache to store the data.
-cache to cache Entity data using this time **localCache=pool_name** setting.

 ```go{6,11}
 package main